mprib/multiwebcam/README.md

 # Introduction

-I needed a way to record synchronized video while prototyping a computer vision project .
+I needed a way to record synchronized video while prototyping a computer vision project ([pyxy3D](https://github.com/mprib/pyxy3d)).
 Extreme temporal and spatial precision were less important than getting something reasonable with a minimal budget.
-This put simple USB webcams at the top of the list for hardware, and OpenCV serves as a straightforward way to manage the cameras.
-These are the following core needs that are currently implemented in MultiWebCam (MWC):
+When conscientiously managed, USB webcams controlled via OpenCV can perform surprisingly well at this task.
+I have spun this functionality off into its own package to create a clear seperation of concerns between data capture and data processing, while hopefully creating a simpler package that others might find useful.

+If MultiWebCam (MWC) is close to what you need but not quite, please feel free to raise an issue and I'll see if I can incorporate your use case.
+These are the core functions that are currently implemented:

 - Record synchronized frames from multiple webcams
-- include frame-by-frame time stamp history
+- Record from single webcams to pull single camera calibration video.
 - synchronize in real time to understand dropped frame rate
+- include frame-by-frame time stamp history to facilitate off-line processing
 - easy adjustment of the following parameters:
   - resolution
   - exposure
   - target fps

-This code had been part of another project (https://github.com/mprib/pyxy3d), but I have spun it off to create a clear seperation of concerns between data capture and data processing, while hopefully creating a simpler package that others might find useful.
-If MWC is close to what you need but not quite, please feel free to raise an issue and I'll see if I can incorporate your use case.

 # Quick Start
 ## Basic `pip` install